 Are thin clients, tablet computers (e.g. iPads), or word processing-only computers included in the computer counts?

-On line 2, Section C, Technology, does the term "Instructional Settings" apply to only classrooms?
+Does the term "Instructional Settings" apply only to classrooms?

 The computer lab at our school has 18 computers connected to the Internet.
-Do I count this as 1 or 18 instructional settings on line 3 in Section C, Technology?
+Do I report this as 1 instructional setting, or as 18 instructional settings?

 Count each instructional setting only once, even if the setting is utilizing more than one computer with Internet access.
-The count of instructional settings with Internet access cannot be greater than the total count of instructional settings.
+One computer lab thus counts as one instructional setting.
+Note: The count of instructional settings with Internet access cannot be greater than total count of instructional settings.

-How do I count the number of instructional settings where an Internet connection is being utilized if our school is wireless?
+How do I report the number of instructional settings where an Internet connection is being utilized if our school is wireless?

-Count each instructional setting where the internet connection is being utilized for instruction once.
+Report each classroom or instructional setting (where the Internet connection is being utilized for instruction) once.
 If an instructional setting is not being used for this purpose, do not include that instructional setting in the count.

 Only check "traditional" in part 1.

-My school operates on both a "traditional" and "single-track" calendar.
-How do I complete Section D, Educational Calendar?
+My school operates on both a traditional and single-track calendar.
+How do I report our school calendar?

 In part 1, check "traditional" and "single-track."
 In part 2, check the appropriate single-track, year-round calendar.

-Are all bilingual paraprofessionals who provide primary language support to English learners (ELs) reported in Section F?
+Are all bilingual paraprofessionals who provide primary language support to English learners (ELs) reported in this section?

 Yes.
 For CBEDS reporting purposes, bilingual paraprofessionals are reported if they provide primary language support to ELs in classrooms where the teacher is providing English Language Development (ELD), Specially Designed Academic Instruction in English (SDAIE), primary language instruction, or a combination of these EL services.

-A student is considered truant when the student has unexcused absences of more than 30 minutes on three or more days during the prior school year (July 1, 2011 –June 30, 2012).
+A student is considered truant when the student has unexcused absences of more than 30 minutes on three or more days during the prior school year (July 1, 2012–June 30, 2013).

-If the student was considered truant more than once at the same school, do I count the student more than once in Section M?
+If a student was considered truant more than once at the same school, do I report the student more than once?

 No, this is an unduplicated count on the school level.
-The student is counted only once.
+The student is reported only once.

-What if the student is truant at two different schools in the same LEA?
+What if a student is truant at two different schools in the same LEA?

-If a student is considered truant at two different schools, each school should count the student once.
+If a student is considered truant at two different schools, each school should report the student once.

 If an LEA or school did not receive Title IV, Part A funds (Safe and Drug-Free Schools and Communities Act), are they still required to report the number of truancies?

-What if a school that is required to report this data had no truancies?
+What if a school that is required to report these data had no truancies?

 What is CBEDS-ORA?

 CBEDS-ORA is a Web application used by authorized CBEDS LEA coordinators to report appropriate CDIF and SIF data to the California Department of Education (CDE).
-It also allows users to update coordinator contact information and contains a list of schools that are expected to submit CBEDS data.
+It also allows users to update coordinator contact information, and it contains a list of schools that are expected to submit CBEDS data.

 Why do we need CALPADS and CBEDS-ORA?
 What is the difference between the two?

-Each system (CALPADS and CBEDS-ORA) is used to report different types of data.
+Each system (the California Longitudinal Pupil Achievement Data System [CALPADS] and the California Basic Educational Data System [CBEDS-ORA]) is used to report different types of data.
 CALPADS is a statewide longitudinal education data system used by LEAs to report student-level and staff-level data.
-CALPADS will house student-level enrollment, demographic, program, and assessment data for evaluation and research use, as well as course enrollment, course completion, and staff assignments.
+CALPADS houses student-level enrollment, demographic, program, and assessment data for evaluation and research use, as well as course enrollment, course completion, and staff assignments.

 CBEDS-ORA is the system used by LEAs to report aggregate data.
-Data reported through CBEDS-ORA include non-student data, such as aggregate counts of classified staff, estimated number of teacher hires, number of computers, school education calendar type, and high school graduation requirements.
-Select aggregate student counts are also included in CBEDS-ORA, such as aggregate counts of students in the SIG and Truancy sections as well as some educational options programs.
+Data reported through CBEDS-ORA include non-student data, such as aggregate counts of classified staff, estimated number of teacher hires, the number of computers, school educational calendar type, and high school graduation requirements.
+Select aggregate student counts are also collected on CBEDS-ORA, such as aggregate counts of students in the School Improvement Grant (SIG) and Truancy sections, as well as some educational options programs.

 How do authorized LEA representatives complete the CBEDS-ORA?
 Is there training?

-LEA representatives (CBEDS coordinators) will use a Web browser to navigate to the CBEDS-ORA [http://www3.cde.ca.gov/opuscbeds/login.aspx] logon page.
-Users will then logon using their unique username and password, which are issued by the CDE.
+LEA representatives (CBEDS coordinators) use a Web browser to navigate to the CBEDS-ORA [http://www3.cde.ca.gov/opuscbeds/login.aspx] logon page.
+Users then log on using their unique user name and password, which are issued by the California Department of Education (CDE).

-Can LEAs upload a data file into the CBEDS-ORA to meet the data reporting requirements?
+Can LEAs upload a data file into CBEDS-ORA to meet the data reporting requirements?

-Yes, the CDE provides a file upload option for LEAs that desire to do so.
+Yes.
+The CDE provides a file upload option for LEAs.
 Your upload file must be in the specified format for CBEDS-ORA in order for data to be uploaded.
-You may view the 2012 CBEDS-ORA File Layout from the CBEDS ORA and Resources [http://www.cde.ca.gov/ds/dc/cb/cbedsora.asp] Web page or within the CBEDS-ORA [http://www3.cde.ca.gov/opuscbeds/login.aspx].
+You may view the 2013 CBEDS-ORA File Layout [http://staging.cde.ca.gov/ds/dc/cb/documents/oralayout13.doc] (DOC) from the CBEDS Online Reporting Application and Resources [http://www.cde.ca.gov/ds/dc/cb/cbedsora.asp] Web page or within CBEDS-ORA [http://www3.cde.ca.gov/opuscbeds/login.aspx].

-How can I receive more information about the CBEDS-ORA?
+How may I receive more information about CBEDS-ORA?

-Additional resources on the CBEDS-ORA are available on the CBEDS ORA and Resources [http://www.cde.ca.gov/ds/dc/cb/cbedsora.asp] Web page.
+Additional resources on CBEDS-ORA are available on the CDE CBEDS Online Reporting Application and Resources [http://www.cde.ca.gov/ds/dc/cb/cbedsora.asp] Web page.